 4. At the next step, it is necessary to click Download.
 After clicking on this button, a file with the name archive.zip will be downloaded on your computer.
 This file contains server.csr which should be used for SSL activation and server.key which is necessary for SSL installation.
 These files should be backed up.

 Once the CSR code is generated, you can activate the certificate in your SSLs.com account.
-After the activation and validation steps are completed, you will receive an email from Comodo with your SSL certificate attached.
+After the activation and validation steps are completed, you will receive an email from Comodo (now Sectigo) with your SSL certificate attached.
 Please remember that the SSL certificate needs to be installed on your server in order to have a secure connection.